alexhartm/tonie-podcast-sync/README.md

 tps.sync_podcast_to_tonie(pumuckl, greenTonie)

 # Kid's should fall asleep, so let's limit the podcast
-# episodes on this tonie to 60 minutes in total.
+# Episodes on this tonie to 60 minutes in total.
 # Use the optional parameter for this:
 tps.sync_podcast_to_tonie(maus, orangeTonie, 60)
 ```